-The I Amsterdam Card includes free access to all major museums, unlimited use of public transport, and will even get you on a canal boat.
+The I Amsterdam Card includes free access to all major museums, and unlimited use of public transport, and will even get you on a canal boat.

 It may not be a surprise that over 25% of the land in the Netherlands is below sea level.
-Together with Belgium, miles and miles of canals were built to facilitate trade and expand living spaces.
+Together with Belgium, miles, and miles of canals were built to facilitate trade and expand living spaces.
 These canals served as an important infrastructure, the vein of the city, that support the city’s transportation, commerce, and drainage.
-The complex network of canals is now a World Heritage, and picturesque scenery that charms millions of visitors.
-One of the greatest ways to explore the city is taking a boat ride in the canals and appreciating the unique cityscape and house.
+The complex network of canals is now a World Heritage, and picturesque scenery charms millions of visitors.
+One of the greatest ways to explore the city is by taking a boat ride in the canals and appreciating the unique cityscape and house.
 To make it even more interesting, stay in a boathouse overnight!

 Shopping and Tipping in Amsterdam

 Adding a gratuity to the bill is optional.
 If service is good – for bars, restaurants, and taxis, the tip is usually around 5% – 10%.

 In general, shops open from 1 pm to 6 pm on Mondays, and 9 am – 6 pm for the rest of the week.
 Late night shopping is on Thursday until 9 pm, while many stores close earlier on Saturdays, at 5 pm.
 On Sundays, your options are limited to the main shopping areas in the city center: Kalverstraat, Nieuwendijk, and Leidsestraat.